Kendall Jenner Shows Off Her Underwear In See-Through Unitard

 Sources tell Us Weekly Magazine that Jenner and Simmons’ romance is seemingly dying out due to their very busy schedules.
 Of course, Kendall is a supermodel who walks some of the most famous runways in the world, while Ben is the reigning rookie of the year in the NBA, and is looking to win a championship with his team, the Philadelphia 76ers.

 “Kendall and Ben’s relationship is fizzling and dissipating due to scheduling conflicts.
 Kendall is so busy and has so much going on and doesn’t want to wait around for anyone.
-She knows there’s always a hot new fling waiting around the corner for her,” an insider told the magazine, and that the pair are still in contact, but that Jenner’s “not set on him.”
+She knows there’s always a hot new fling waiting around the corner for her,” an insider told the magazine.
+The pair are reportedly still in contact, but Jenner’s “not set on him.”

 Meanwhile, amid the break up rumors, Kendall Jenner has been spotted hanging out with Anwar Hadid, the brother of Jenner’s model pals, Bella and Gigi Hadid.
 Kendall and Anwar caused a stir earlier this year when they were spotted kissing after Jenner had already been linked to Simmons.